For Those Whos Nervous System Never Got The Memo That They’re Safe Now

 Anxiety isn’t just in your mind - it shows up in your body.

-• A racing heart and panic
+• A racing heart when your phone buzzes

 Together, we'll work on: